Missouri State School of Anesthesia is owned by Missouri State University.

 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is slightly higher than what is shown here.

-Fees and expenses include: program fee, background check, exam fees, equipment and membership fees.
+Fees and expenses include a program fee, background check, exam fees, equipment and membership fees.

 In addition to the low price, there is a strong financial assistance program available, and health care benefits are provided for students and families throughout the entire program (health care is the student’s expense at most schools).